-Narrandera Shire Council has zero tolerance towards any harm, abuse or threats directed toward elected members, staff, volunteers, or persons providing goods or services on behalf of Council.
+Narrandera Shire Council has zero tolerance towards any harm, abuse or threats directed toward elected members, staff, volunteers, or persons providing goods, services or works on behalf of Council.
 Conduct of this kind will be dealt with under this policy and in accordance with our duty of care and workplace health and safety responsibilities.